|PDH Online Course Description||PDH Units/

 Jeffrey Havelin, PE

-The purpose of this (One-Hour) course is to provide the architect or engineer with a fundamental understanding and a technical knowledge of historic roofing.
+The purpose of this (One-Hour) course is to provide the architect or engineer with a fundamental understanding and technical knowledge of historic roofing.

 The roof imparts much of the architectural character; it defines the style and contributes to the building's aesthetics.
 The hipped roofs of Georgian architecture, the turrets of Queen Anne, the Mansard roofs, and the graceful slopes of the Shingle Style and Bungalow designs are examples of the use of roofing as a major design feature.